 The choices list specifies the initial list of items to appear in the list box.
+If the list box has multiple columns, choices determines the content of the first column, and other columns are initialized to the empty string.

 The callback procedure is called when the user changes the list box selection, by either selecting, re-selecting, deselecting, or double-clicking an item.
 The type of the event provided to the callback is 'list-box-dclick when the user double-clicks on an item, or 'list-box otherwise.